-- Bare midriffs are inappropriate and will not be permitted. - Strapless shirts or shirts with spaghetti straps and tank tops with less than two finger-width straps are not allowed. - Students are not allowed to wear jackets or coats to class. - Clothing advertising or depicting alcoholic beverages, tobacco products, and any controlled substance is not permitted. - Shirts or shorts exposing undergarments, cleavage, buttocks or that reveal the body inappropriately are not permitted. - Pants with holes higher than outstretched fingers are not allowed. - Pants must be worn so that undergarments are not exposed. - Students are not allowed to carry backpacks or handbags to class. - Athletes may wear their uniform top during the school day.
+- Bare midriffs are inappropriate and will not be permitted. - Strapless shirts or shirts with spaghetti straps and tank tops. - Students are not allowed to wear jackets or coats to class. - Clothing advertising or depicting alcoholic beverages, tobacco products, and any controlled substance is not permitted. - Shirts or shorts exposing undergarments, cleavage, buttocks or that reveal the body inappropriately are not permitted. - Pants with holes higher than outstretched fingers are not allowed. - Pants must be worn so that undergarments are not exposed. - Students are not allowed to carry backpacks or handbags to class. - Athletes may wear their uniform top during the school day.
 Athletic uniform bottoms are not permitted during the school day.